Hong Kong flag Hong Kong Beach Holidays

 Hong Kong is tourist-friendly but has some key cultural and legal rules:

-You can get on-the-spot fines for littering, jay walking or spitting.
+You can get on-the-spot fines for littering, jay walking or spitting in public places.

-It is illegal to import and re-export elephant ivory and its products, including tourist souvenirs, and you could get a fine or prison sentence.
+It is illegal to import elephant ivory souvenirs, and you could get a fine or prison sentence for doing so.

 Bonus tips: